Kuo Lien-ying

-Kuo Lien-ying (1895 in Inner Mongolia, China – 1984), was one of the most distinguished and revered martial artists of the twentieth century.
-He brought the Guang Ping Yang t'ai chi ch'uan to the United States.
+Kuo Lien-ying (1895 in Inner Mongolia, China – 1984) was one of the most distinguished and revered martial artists of the twentieth century.
+He brought the Guang Ping Yang tai chi to the United States.

 History

 Kuo Lien-ying's father was a silk merchant, and the family was independently wealthy.
 As a youngster, Kuo reportedly had no interest in an academic education, wanting only to learn the fighting arts.

-In 1907, at the age of 12, Kuo started training in Northern Style Shaolin Kung-Fu, studying for five years with Master Li Lin, who was especially skilled in Chang Chuan (Long Fist).
+In 1907, at the age of 12, Kuo started training in Northern Style Shaolin kung fu, studying for five years with Master Li Lin, who was especially skilled in changquan.
 Kuo became proficient at this martial arts system, which was originally developed by Buddhist monks in China.
 His pushing hands training partner in Taiwan was Tchoung Ta-tchen.

-At 23, Kuo became one of only four inner-door disciples of Wang Jiao-yu, himself one of only two inner-door students of Yang Pan-hou.
-Yang Pan-hou was the son of the originator of what has become known as Guang Ping Yang t'ai chi ch'uan: Yang Luchan born Kuang-p'ing (Guangping) and known as the founder of Yang-style tai chi chuan.
-After completing "Chin to Toe" in 100 days Kuo was taught the Guang Ping Yang t'ai chi ch'uan from the 100-year-old master Wang Jiao-yu.
+At 23, Kuo became one of only four inner-door disciples of Wang Jiao-yu, himself one of only two inner-door students of Yang Banhou.
+Yang Banhou was the son of the originator of what has become known as Guang Ping Yang tai chi: Yang Luchan (born Guangping) and known as the founder of Yang-style tai chi.
+After completing "Chin to Toe" in 100 days Kuo was taught the Guang Ping Yang tai chi by the 100-year-old master Wang Jiao-yu.

-Kuo, at age 28, studied Xingyiquan for two years with Master Huang Ginyin, a highly skilled student of Guo Yunshen, himself the teacher of Wang Xiangzhai, who was reputed to be the best Xingyiquan fighter of his time.
+Kuo, at age 28, studied xingyiquan for two years with Master Huang Ginyin, a highly skilled student of Guo Yunshen, himself the teacher of Wang Xiangzhai, who was reputed to be the best xingyiquan fighter of his time.

-Kuo also studied Baguazhang with Chang Hsin-zhai and Chung Ting-hua.
+Kuo also studied Baguazhang with Chang Hsin-zhai and Cheng Tinghua.

 Early career

-Kuo Lien-ying reportedly was a bodyguard for a while on the gold caravans through China, protecting the caravans on horseback with his unrivaled rope-dart techniques.
+Kuo Lien-ying reportedly was a bodyguard for a while accompanying the gold caravans through China, protecting the caravans on horseback with his unrivaled rope-dart techniques.

-He allegedly became a governor of a province in China, and later a general in the army of Chiang Kai-shek.
-In 1947, after the Communist takeover, he fled to Taiwan, became a congressman and opened up a martial arts school.
-Although he left his four wives and eight children in China when he fled Mao Zedong, Kuo wooed and married the 21-year-old sister of one of his students, Ein Simmone Kuo.
+He allegedly became the governor of a province in China, and later a general in the army of Chiang Kai-shek.
+In 1947, during the Chinese Communist Revolution, he fled to Taiwan, where he became a congressman and opened a martial arts school.
+Although he left his four wives and eight children in China, Kuo wooed and married the 21-year-old sister of one of his students, Ein Simmone Kuo.